netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>namespace</b></td>
         <td>string</td>
         <td>
           Namespace where this `LokiStack` resource is located.
-If omited, it is assumed to be the same as `spec.namespace`.<br/>
+If omitted, it is assumed to be the same as `spec.namespace`.<br/>
         </td>
         <td>false</td>
       </tr></tbody>